targetteal/o2-pt/rule-book.md

 ## Circle Meetings

-When requested by other _Circle_ members, you should prioritize attending to the _Circle Meetings_ over working on your _Roles_' project and actions.
+When requested by other _Circle Members_, you should prioritize attending to the _Circle Meetings_ over working on your _Roles_' project and actions.

 # Circle Meetings

-Circle members regularly gather in a space called _Circle Meeting_ in order to perform one or more of the 5 special modes described in the upcoming sections: _Review_, _Sync_, _Adapt_, _Select_, and _Care_.
+_Circle Members_ regularly gather in a space called _Circle Meeting_ in order to perform one or more of the 5 special modes described in the upcoming sections: _Review_, _Sync_, _Adapt_, _Select_, and _Care_.

-Circle members can invite people that are not members of the _Circle_ to solve particular issues or process tensions.
+_Circle Members_ can invite people that are not _Circle Members_ to solve particular issues or process tensions.

 _Circle Meetings_ are scheduled by the _Circle_'s Secretary and facilitated by the Facilitator, two special _Roles_ described in the core _Roles_ section.